 Other current positions and assignments include:

-Member of the board of Investor AB, Euronav NV and PJT Partners, founder and board member of the Norwegian Institute of Directors, trustee and council member of the International Institute for Strategic Studies in London.
+Member of the Board of Investor AB, Panoro Energy and PJT Partners, founder and Board member of the Norwegian Institute of Directors, trustee and council member of the International Institute for Strategic Studies in London.

 Director since 2017